Ring around the Midnightsun

 Day 4

-After coffee at Grýtubakki we drive to the swimming pool of Grenivík.
+After coffee at Grýtubakki, we drive to the swimming pool of Grenivík.
 Enjoying the warm water, we have a wonderful view over the fjord and the surrounding mountains.
 Dinner and overnight stay at Grýtubakki.

 Lupinen Latraströnd